-Price: From $250/night
+Price: From $300/night

-Locations: Los Angeles, California and Seattle, Washington
+Locations: Los Angeles and Seattle

 Price: From $189/night

 Experience the comforts of a boutique hotel packed into a van with Cabana.
 Cabana offers fully equipped vans to make things simple for adventure travelers.
-In addition to providing guests with helpful overnight resources, Cabana Concierge will also create a customized itinerary based on a questionnaire to identify your preferences.
+In addition to providing guests with helpful overnight resources, Cabana Concierge also will create a customized itinerary based on a questionnaire to identify your preferences.
 Cabana can be rented from Seattle and Los Angeles.

 Location: Queen Creek, Arizona

-Price: From $145/night
+Price: From $155/night

-Location: Brooklyn, New York and multiple locations
+Location: Brooklyn, New York, and multiple locations

-Price: From $109/night
+Price: From $199/night

 Getaway’s tiny cabins have one or two beds and are tiny, about 140 to 200 square feet tiny, and include everything you need and nothing you don’t.
 The best part is, every new Getaway booking results in planting one tree somewhere in the world.
-So far they have donated over 23,000 trees.
+So far they have donated more than 23,000 trees.
 How it works: Select a city you want to escape from, all Getaway outposts are located within a three-hour (maximum) drive from the city.
-Getaway locations include Chicago, Atlanta, Austin, Dallas, Boston, New York, Portland, Charlotte, Pittsburgh, Nashville, Houston, Cleveland, Los Angeles, San Antonio, Raleigh, and Washington, DC.
+Getaway locations include Chicago, Atlanta, Austin, Dallas, Boston, New York, Portland, Charlotte, Pittsburgh, Nashville, Houston, Cleveland, Los Angeles, San Antonio, Raleigh, and Washington, D.C.

-Location: San Francisco, California and multiple locations
+Location: San Francisco and multiple locations

-Price: From $114/night
+Price: From $70/night

-- The 7 Best Wheelchair-Accessible Campgrounds in America
+- The 7 Best Peloton Alternatives for 2021